 - Gautam Retreat Contact: M-200, South City I, Behind Unitech House

-Brihadeeswarar Temple: Thanjavur Brihadeeswara temple is one of the most ancient temple, situated in the city of Thanjavur in Tamil Nadu, India.
-Thanjavur named after the legendary asura “Tanjan”, is one of the ancient temples in India.
-The temple is most famous due to its uniqueness as among the greatest glories of the Indian architecture.
-The complex that houses the main sanctum is known as the ‘Periya Kovil’.
-Thanjavur had the distinction of being specifically constructed as a religious city with the temple centermost.
+- Brihadeeswarar Temple: Thanjavur Brihadeeswara temple is one of the most ancient temple, situated in the city of Thanjavur in Tamil Nadu, India.
+The complex that houses the main sanctum is popular as the ‘Periya Kovil’.
+Thanjavur had the distinction of specifically being a religious city with the temple in the centre.

-Gangaikonda Cholapuram: The presiding deity of this temple is Lord Shiva.
-The temple is renowned for having the biggest Shivalingam, with a 4 meter Lingam in South India.
-The majestic entrance of the sanctum is adorned by the beautiful image of Goddess Saraswathi.
-The temple has 9 storeyed Vimana with a height of 185 feet.
-Vimanam has intricate carvings reflecting the Chola style on it.
+- Gangaikonda Cholapuram: The presiding deity of this temple is Lord Shiva.
+The temple is famous for having the biggest Shivalingam, with a 4 meter Lingam in South India.
+The majestic entrance of the sanctum has beautiful image of Goddess Saraswathi.

-Darasuram Temple: Darasuram is 4 Kms from Kumbakonam.
-This temple built by Raja Raja Chola dedicated to Lord Siva, is either called as Drasuram temple or Airavateswara Temple.
-This is well preserved temple of the 12th century Chola Kingdom.
-The ceiling of the temple has exquisite carvings.
-Minute work on the pillars fills the mind with awe and fascination.
-The main mandapam of this temple is in the form of a chariot drawn by horses.
-The steps are stones, which give different musical sounds when tapped.
-All the seven swaras can be had at different points.
+- Darasuram Temple: Raja Raja Chola built this temple for Lord Siva, and it is either famous as Drasuram temple or Airavateswara Temple.
+The main mandapam of this temple is in the form of a chariot with horses.
+The steps are stones, which give different musical sounds when people tap them.